ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 If you want to understand the meaning of the `semantic versioning` that is used by Julia packages, please read the section [Compatibility](https://pkgdocs.julialang.org/v1/compatibility/) in the documentation of the package manager.

 ## Outlook
-If you want to create re-usable packages that you want to use in multiple programs/ projects consider to create real Julia packages.
+If you want to create reusable packages that you want to use in multiple programs/ projects consider creating real Julia packages.
 This is a little bit more complicated, but it has the advantage of automated unit tests and easy installation for yourself and others.
 I will talk about that in one of my future blog posts.

 ---

 [1] You can assign a value with a different type to global variables.
-As a result Julia has to generate more generic code that is valid for potentially all types which is bad for the performance.
+As a result, Julia has to generate more generic code that is valid for potentially all types which is bad for the performance.
 From Julia 1.8 onwards you can annotate global variables with a concrete type, e.g. `NUMBER::Int64`.
-In this case the performance is better, but still not as good as it is for local variables.
+In this case, the performance is better but still not as good as it is for local variables.